 This course is designed to teach students to use a law library, perform legal research, analyze legal problems, and write a legal memorandum.
-Students are taught to locate and use both primary, secondary and CALR legal research sources to solve legal problems, including federal and state cases, digests, statutes, regulations, treatises, encyclopedias, law reviews, citators, and practice works.
+Students are taught to locate and use primary, secondary and computer assisted legal research (CALR) legal research sources to solve legal problems, including federal and state cases, digests, statutes, regulations, treatises, encyclopedias, law reviews, citators, and practice works.
 Course also focuses on materials both unique and essential to the field of jurisprudence.

 JUR430 - Legal Writing